 Hillary Clinton said that Aquino was “admired by the world for her extraordinary courage” in leading the fight against dictatorship.
 Pope Benedict XVI applauded her “courageous commitment to the freedom of the Filipino people, her firm rejection of violence and intolerance”

 Cory was an amazing woman who had a huge impact on the freedom and welfare of millions of people.
 She accomplished so much in her life and was beloved by many people.
-If you’re interested in learning more about Cory’s accomplishments and hardships (including several coup attempts during her presidency), her Wikipedia page has lots of info and good sources.

 Image of Corazon Aquino courtesy Wikimedia Commons.